synrc/mail/README.md

 [![Build Status](https://travis-ci.org/synrc/chat.svg?branch=master)](https://travis-ci.org/synrc/chat)

 CHAT is an QoS=1 example of messaging system built on top of:
-1) SYN/GRPOC for publish subscribe;
+1) SYN for publish subscribe;
 2) N2O for protocol description;
-3) KVX for data storage; and 4) COWBOY for Web Server.
+3) KVX for data storage;
+4) and COWBOY for Web Server.
 It also contains simple TEXT WebSocket protocol for debuggin purposes.
+You can freely use this example.

 ```shell
 $ wscat --no-check -c https://localhost:8042